scripty08/react-navigations/README.md

 Just add the name of the desired icon as a string property (see example).

-#####if you want a leightweighter version than use "Flyout"-Component instead of "FlyoutWithIcons"-Component.
+#####if you want a leightweighter version, use "Flyout"-Component instead of "FlyoutWithIcons"-Component.

 ##### Client: Example.jsx